l0calh05t/advent-of-code-2022/README.md

 I'm currently reading the file twice, so that's not ideal, but the solution is the same for both due to the use of const generics!
 I still wish we had full const generics, though.
 Non-type template parameters and variadic templates are the two C++ features I regularly wish we had in Rust.

+## Day 11

+Another attempt at using [nom](https://github.com/Geal/nom) with [nom-bufreader](https://github.com/rust-bakery/nom-bufreader), again without success.
+Even without num-bufreader, I couldn't get nom's streaming combinators to work as expected.
+Reading the entire file up front and using complete combinators worked without other changes though.
+Not sure PEG parsers and I will ever be friends.
+The task itself easy enough, if you know some math.
+I used `lcm` to combine the factors, but later noticed all factors are prime, so I could have just multiplied them.
+I reused the Day 1 optimization here.
+Like Day 5 with two indices, we ideally want mutable references to items at three indices here.
+Doing it without `unsafe` is definitely possible, but extremely unwieldy, so I implemented a generic `pick_disjoint_mut` that performs the necessary checks (index validity and disjointedness), then just uses a line of `unsafe` code.